Philipn03/Movie-Master/README.md

 # How to Run
-- Type in terminal npm run dev
+- Run in terminal "npm run dev"
-- Copy and paste the localhost to search browser
+- Copy and paste the localhost to search browser Ex: "localhost:5173"
 - Explore movies!